shahadgh/TechnipFMC-Supply-Demand-Project/README.md

 **TechnipFMC Subsea 2.0 Sourcing Strategy Project**

-The project involves TechnipFMC fulfilling a contract to provide 40 next-generation "Subsea 2.0" Christmas Trees.
+The project involves TechnipFMC fulfilling a contract to provide 40 next-generation "Subsea 2.0" Trees.
 These Subsea Trees are equipment attached to the wellhead that monitors and controls the flow of hydrocarbons.

 A sourcing strategy was required to obtain the parts needed to complete this contract.
 The strategic focus was on achieving operational efficiency and ethical sourcing.